Logo

 In this guide

 Never heard of a JBSP mortgage?
-No problem, they are still pretty under the radar – but you’re about to find out all you need to know.
+No problem, they are still pretty under the radar – but lucky you've found this guide which will tell you all you need to know.

 Get started

-At Tembo, we call this an Income Boost.
-An Income Boost increases the amount that the buyer could afford, because the application is based on a higher combined income.
-It can also reduce the amount of house deposit required.
+At Tembo, we call Joint Borrower Sole Proprietor mortgages Income Boosts.
+This is because an Income Boost increases the amount that the buyer could afford because the application is based on a higher combined income.
+See if you're eligible here.

 You might also like: Buying a house on your own: How to do it and is it right for you?